-The Audubon Society of Greater Denver is currently seeking two creative, highly motivated and energetic individuals to assist in implementing education programs as part of a team of talented and experienced staff and volunteers!
-This position starts in January 2015—May 2015 with a possible summer extension.
+The Audubon Society of Greater Denver is currently seeking one creative, highly motivated and energetic individual to assist in implementing education programs as part of a team of talented and experienced staff and volunteers!
+This position starts in September 2015—December 2015 with a possible summer extension.
 Must be currently attending college/university and pursuing or holding a degree in education, environmental science, biology, or related fields.
-Click Here for details.
-Applications are due by November 26, 2014.
+For more information contact email@example.com.

 Serve on a Committee

 Usually, you can join in at anytime by attending committee meetings, contacting the committee chair for special assignments.

 - Conservation Committee – Reviews & takes action on issues affecting the environment.
 Chair: Polly Reetz